BettyzhangPei/PLCO/README.md

 est_genetic_effects(est.par, data)
 ```
 where
-- data0 has to be structured as a list of vectors
+- data0 has to be structured as a list of vectors:
 - n : A N x 1 column vector represents total number of measurements for each subject.
 - Z: A N x P matrix with standardized genotypic values.
 - t: A sum(n) x 1 column vector of the time variable.
 - y: A sum(n) x 1 column vector of the longitudinal response.
-- data has to be structured as a list of vectors and matrices.
+- data has to be structured as a list of vectors and matrices:
 - n: A N x 1 column vector represents total number of measurements for each subject.
 - Z: A N x P matrix with standardized genotypic values.
 - t: A sum(n) x 1 column vector of the time variable.